Seeking out banknote locations on world currency

 Do you have a wad of foreign currency that you keep in a drawer just on the off-chance you:

 - ever go back there?

-- have a friend who’s going there?
+- have a friend who might go there?

-- or are going to remember to take it to the airport on your next trip to donate it into one of those plastic-domed charity bins?
+- or are going to remember to take it to the airport on your next trip to donate it into one of those plastic-domed charity bins.

 The Vietnamese 20,000 Dong note has a sketch of the Japansese Covered Bridge in Hội An and is where many people go to have custom made suits made up a lá the guys on ‘Top Gear’ when Jeremy Clarkson decided to get a nice purple number made up in Yaly Couture, the same place I had my grey suit made … although the trousers no longer fit so well 7 years on!

 So have you tried taking the same type of photos on y0our travels?
 Holding the note up in the air as you capture where you are?